DWilliames/Google-sheets-content-sync-sketch-plugin/README.md

 Then click `Import`.
 That's it! 🎉 The content should magically populate.

-Anytime you want to re-sync the values, run the plugin again/
+Anytime you want to re-sync the values, run the plugin again!

 ## Why make this plugin?